Facts about FDIC Insurance & Coverage of your Deposits

 What does the FDIC do when a bank fails?

-If your insured bank fails, FDIC insurance will cover your deposit accounts, dollar for dollar up to at least $250,000, which includes principal plus any interest accrued or due to the depositor through the date of the insured bank’s closing.
+If your insured bank fails, FDIC insurance will cover your deposit accounts, dollar for dollar up to $250,000, which includes principal plus any interest accrued or due to the depositor through the date of the insured bank’s closing.

 Are CD’s FDIC insured?